Guardians vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- Games involving Cleveland have gone over the total set by bookmakers in 11 of 30 chances this season.
+- Games involving Cleveland have gone over the total set by sportsbooks in 11 of 31 chances this season.

 - The Guardians have played just one game with a spread this season and did not cover in that contest.